kennysmithed/oels2022/oels_practical_wk8.md

 ```

 Our random wait is then an `audio-button-response` trial, where the participant sees the two image buttons on screen, but we ignore anything they click on (`response_ends_trial` is set to false), and we set `trial_duration` to the random wait we generated earlier.
-As int he perceptual learning experiment, we are using the `button_html` parameter to make our buttons appear as images rather than text.
+As in the perceptual learning experiment, we are using the `button_html` parameter to make our buttons appear as images rather than text.

 ```js
   //trial for the delay before the partner starts speaking